30 Aug How winds are created

 The wind clearly plays an important role in weather forecasts.
 But not only it is important for planning our daily lives.
 It is also vital for many commercial activities such as farming, fishing, transport, and for taking appropriate measures when extreme weather is on the horizon.

 Our personal preferences, as kitesurfers, surfers and windsurfers are windguru and windfinder.
 Not necessarily in that order 😉

 What is yours?

-So here you go, a bit of knowledge and another reason to love the wind even more.
+So there you go, a bit of knowledge and probably another reason to love the wind even more!

 If you want to join our passionate team in our Chase of Wind and Waves around the globe, have a look at our destinations in Camps.